trilobite-poetry/trilobite-poetry.github.io/issues/_current/root.md

 ---
-title: "from *bergsonian on a plate*"
+title: "two from *bergsonian on a plate*"
 contributor: Trevor Root
 issue: productive looking
 ---